redsk/neo_concept/README.md

     # do only one of the two import commands below.
 If you calculated the POS tags, edges.csv is no longer needed

-    # import nodes.csv and edges.csv using the new import tool (NO POS TAGS!) -- this will take a while too
+    # import nodes.csv and edges.csv using the new import tool (WITHOUT POS TAGS!) -- this will take a while too
     neo4j-community-2.2.2/bin/neo4j-import --into neo4j-community-2.2.2/data/graph.db --nodes nodes.csv --relationships edges.csv --delimiter "TAB"

     # import nodes.csv and edges.csv using the new import tool (WITH POS TAGS!) -- this will take a while too